denten/denten.github.io/_posts/2017-04-25-foreignlang.md

 media studies, platform studies, sociology of knowledge, book piracy, politics of the archive, human-computer interaction, and history and future of the book, among other potentially relevant applications.
-Specific languages in this category will often include (although are not necessarily limited to) historical or otherwise obscure dialects.
+Specific languages in this category often include (but are not limited to) historical or otherwise obscure dialects.
 Examples from proposed studies include FORTRAN, 6502 Assembler (Nintendo), and *troff*.

 2. Where computer languages are used instrumentally, as a **method of study**.
    For example, medievalists may wish to acquire reading knowledge of German